TE-Academy/Reputation-based_Weighted_Voting/README.md

 # Reputation-based Weighted Voting (RWV)

 _RWV is a project by Token Engineering Academy Research (akrtws, Eightarmsninebrainsm and Vitor Marthendal), originating from an educational program at TE Academy.
-It provides vote weighting mechanisms, a simulator, and Snapshot Strategy templates to roll out votings where knowledge and achievements count.
+It provides everything you need to roll out votings in your community, where knowledge and achievement counts: vote weighting mechanisms, a simulator, and Snapshot Strategies to be used off the shelf.
 If you find a bug, feel free to report.
 If you do a PR where tests pass, we'll be happy to merge it.
 And feel free to fork this repo and change it as you wish._

 ### Introduction